Nantong Rongdu Thread Co., Ltd.

 FAQs of Bonded Thread

-• Can you put heavy-duty bonded thread in a bobbin?
+• Can I put bonded thread in a bobbin?

-• How to choose the size of bonded sewing thread?
+• How to choose the size of bonded thread?

 Choosing the size of bonded thread depends on several factors, including the type of project you're working on, the material you're sewing, and the capabilities of your sewing machine.
 Here are some considerations to help you choose the right size of bonded thread: